 Sign your contractual agreement right here to "Book A Free Inspection".

-The Client: Also referred to as ‘You’, the ‘Property Owner’, ‘Authorised Representative, or ‘Individual’ requesting the services of Pool Safety Solutions Sydney.
-Pool Safety Solutions Sydney: Also referred to as ‘I’, ‘Our’, ‘Us’ and ‘We’, the primary Service Provider, Employees and/or Affiliates.
-The Agreement: Pool Safety Solutions Sydney will issue you with a signed agreement via email outlining our scope of works, work method and limitations of service.
-For the purposes of this document, The Agreement may also be titled ‘Work’ or ‘Service’
+Agreement: Pool Safety Solutions issues a signed agreement via email outlining our scope of works, work method and limitations of service.
+For the purposes of this document, The Agreement may also be titled 'Work' or 'Service'.

-- The Client seeks to engage the Certifier to perform certification work on the address listed and does so though Pool Safety Solutions chosen portals.
+The Owner seeks to engage the Certifier to perform certification work on the address listed and does so though Pool Safety Solutions chosen portals.

 Name of Certifier Phil Commandeur